- in Tips To Quit

 - Avoid trouble areas.
 If you always smoke when you drive, try to take the bus or find other means of getting places.
 Riding a bike is a fantastic way to improve your health and avoid a trigger at the same time.

 - Avoid alcohol completely.
 Drinking lowers inhibitions, and if you were holding strong when you walked into the bar, you might be buying a pack on the way out.
-Stay away from alcohol completely.
-If you feel the need to go to a bar, volunteer to be the designated driver until you’ve been quit for three months or more.
+Stay away from alcohol altogether, if you feel the need to go to a bar, volunteer to be the designated driver until you’ve quit for three months or more.

 - Find something to do with your hands.
 A lot of smokers talk about how they don’t know what to do with their hands after quitting.
 This is especially true during times when there isn’t much else to do, like driving or sitting around watching the game or a movie.
 Replace the old habit with a new one like learning how to do sleight of hand tricks or squeezing a stress ball.